The problem

 2

-Use data to identify what mattered most
+Use data to decide what deserved attention

 3

-Standardize around one master template with flexible components
+Standardize around one master structure

 4